harmankaler-coder/Kairos/README.md

-📅 Zest
+📅 Kairos

-Zest is a goal-setting and execution-focused productivity app built around the principles of The 12 Week Year by Brian P. Moran and Michael Lennington.
-Instead of following the traditional annual planning model, Zest empowers users to redefine their year in 12-week cycles—maximizing clarity, urgency, and results.
+Kairos is a goal-setting and execution-focused productivity app built around the principles of The 12 Week Year by Brian P. Moran and Michael Lennington.
+Instead of following the traditional annual planning model, kairos empowers users to redefine their year in 12-week cycles—maximizing clarity, urgency, and results.

 🚀 Key Features